-Deaths From Red-Light Running At A 10-Year High, AAA Study Finds
+Deaths From Red Light Running At A 10-Year High, AAA Study Finds

 "If you're the first person at a red light waiting to cross an intersection when the light turns green, give yourself three seconds," he said.
 "It could mean the difference between life and death."

-Pedestrians and cyclists should make eye contact with drivers, according to AAA, which also recommended not wearing headphones while commuting.
+Pedestrians and cyclists should make eye contact with drivers, according to AAA, which also recommends not wearing headphones while commuting.

 "If you're going to cross an intersection, for just a moment please take your face out of your phone and take those earbuds out of your years," Nelson said, "so you can protect yourself in the event that someone blows through a red light."